anima-wg/brski-cloud/anima-brski-cloud.md

 When the Pledge is directed to the Owner's EST {{!RFC7030}} Registrar, the Pledge validates the TLS connection with this server using the "pinned-domain-cert" attribute in the voucher.
 There is no provisional TLS connection, and therefore there are no risks associated with being behind a captive portal.

+# Acknowledgements
+{: numbered="no"}

+The authors would like to thank for following for their detailed reviews: (ordered by last name): Esko Dijk, Sheng Jiang.